SEOULSPACE

 Photo of Bukhansan by Karl Hedin on Unsplash

-If you’re looking for a more leisurely hiking experience, try the popular Namsan.
+If you want a more leisurely hiking experience, try the popular Namsan.
 The views from the top of the mountain are spectacular at sunset.
 You can also see the love lock walls around the tower’s base and add your lock.
 If you’re not a fan of hiking, you can even skip hiking altogether and take the cable car up and down the mountain.

-If you’re a K-Pop fan, check out busking performances while visiting Seoul.
+If you’re a K-Pop fan, watch busking performances while visiting Seoul.
 What’s great about busking performances is that you’ll find them walking around Seoul.
-Even though they’re often informal performances, crowds can quickly grow so that you can’t even get a good view of the performance.
+Even though they’re often informal performances, crowds can quickly grow, so you can’t get a good view of the performance.
 If you’re keen on seeing some dance cover performances or singing, Hongdae and the Han River parks are popular places for buskers.

 Search for Street Art

 One of the most popular places to see street art is Ihwa Mural Village on Naksan.
-Along the steep staircases and walls of this old Seoul neighborhood is painted murals from various artists.
-Walking around the neighborhood is a popular weekend activity, and it’s completely free.
+Along this old Seoul neighborhood’s steep staircases and walls are painted murals from various artists.
+Walking around the area is a popular weekend activity, and it’s completely free.
 The murals painted were an effort to revitalize the Ihwa neighborhood in 2006.

 Like Bukchon, Ihwa is still a residential area, so remember to respect the residents while visiting their neighborhood.
 It’s also encouraged to purchase at stores and cafes in the neighborhood to help support the residents.

-Other areas where you can find street art in Seoul are the Mullae Mural Village and Pil-dong near Myeongdong.
+You can also find street art in Seoul in the Mullae Mural Village and Pil-dong near Myeongdong.

 bukchon hanok village